prpal9122001/Pandora-Final-Project/README.md

 ## About

-PANDORA is a Movie Recommendation content based App using cosine similarity with fast result to solve your problem of finding what movie to watch today with friends,family & colleagues.
+PANDORA is a Movie Recommendation content based App made fully on cloud using cosine similarity with fast result to solve your problem of finding what movie to watch today with friends,family & colleagues.

 Developed during my menteeship at [Microsoft Engage 2022](https://acehacker.com/microsoft/engage2022/)